Team4308/CLONE-2025/README.md

-# Team 4308's Robot Code for the 2025 REEFSCAPE season
+# Team 4308's Robot Code for the 2025 Overtime STEMly